 I’m an Assistant Professor in the Economics and Management group at University of Rochester’s Simon Business School.
+My research and teaching spans strategy, micro-economics, industrial organization, healthcare economics and innovation.

 My research extends or applies abstract models to specific important business questions.
 Topics include: airline competition, incentives for sales agents and switching between cellular providers.
 My most recent research is motivated by insurer-hospital negotiations.